Solar Energy Update

 In addition to the uncertainty facing the German PV sector, measures are under way to reduce the business proposition for solar investors in Spain, France and the Czech Republic, IHS iSuppli analysis shows.

-In the case of Spain, the government is set to reduce the funding of existing solar power parks by approximately 30 percent.
+In the case of Spain, the government is set to reduce the funding of existing solar parks by approximately 30 percent.
 In early March, France implemented a new scheme supporting new installations of 500 megawatts (MW) per year.
 In addition, earlier accorded projects will be built.
 Estimates for France call for 1.3 GW to be installed in 2011.
 And in the Czech Republic, where state support for ground-mounted plants will end in March, PV installations for the year will contract severely, falling to 350 MW from 1.3 GW in 2010.

 Looking ahead, the highest-growth PV markets in Europe will be Belgium, Bulgaria, Spain and the United Kingdom.
 By 2015, however, the will become the world’s single largest solar market, overtaking Germany, which will drop to second place after years of being at the pinnacle.